-All containers of chemical waste must be labeled as outlined in the Hazardous Waste Management Manual.
+All containers of chemical waste must be labeled as outlined in the Hazardous Waste Management Manual, which can be requested from EHSS.
 A current copy of the HWMM must be available in the laboratory's safety manual.

 4.3.
 Safety Data Sheets (SDS)